CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- Not participating at all throughout class sessions
+- Not participating at all throughout class sessions.
+Example: Never answering questions or adding input to conversations, try to be active atleast once a class.
-- Not paying attention while in class
+- Not paying attention while in class.
+Example: Playing games on your computer or phone while class is occuring.
 - Doing other classwork during designated class time
-- Skipping class
+- Skipping too much class, over 4 classes missed should result in grade deduction.

 ### Decisions